-7. Why are the correlations between Domestic and Worldwide, and Foreign and Worldwide, stronger than than the correlation between Domestic and Foreign?
-The answer has to do with the definitions of the variables.

-8. Outliers can have a strong effect on correlations.
+- 7. Why are the correlations between Domestic and Worldwide, and Foreign and Worldwide, stronger than than the correlation between Domestic and Foreign? - 8.
+Outliers can have a strong effect on correlations.
 Let's check to see if excluding Avatar and Titanic changes the correlations substantially.
 To exclude Avatar and Titanic, type

-Movies2012 = Movies2012[-which(Movies2012\$Title=="Avatar" | Movies2012\$Title=="Titanic"),]
+Movies2012_New = Movies2012[-which(Movies2012\$Title=="Avatar" | Movies2012\$Title=="Titanic"),] or